mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 # Solution for ChaLearn 2021 Looking at People Large Scale Signer Independent Isolated SLR CVPR Challenge @ CVPR'2021 by GTM - Uvigo

-In this repository you can find the code and instructions for its use.
+In this repository you can find the code, logs, pretrained models and instructions for its use.

 ![alt General Structure](fact_sheets/figures/general_structure.PNG?raw=true "General Structure")